-You can get insight into the data from the histograms:
+You can get insights into the data from the histograms:

-Twice as many customers are month-to-month as either 2-year or 1-year contract.
+- Twice as many customers are month to month as are a one- or two-year contract.

-More choose paperless billing, but around 40% still prefer a paper bill mailed out to them.
+- More choose paperless billing, but around 40 percent still prefer a paper bill sent to them.

 Choose the Visualizations tab to bring up an option to choose which columns to visualize.
-Click on the empty space for the Columns to Visualize where the image below says
+Under Columns to Visualize, choose TotalCharges and click Visualize data.

-We see that we can do things in the Global visualization preferences for Titles, Tools, Color schemes, and Notifications.
-Let’s set the Color scheme to Vivid:
+We see that we can do things in the global visualization preferences for titles, tools, color schemes, and notifications.
+Click on the Theme tab, update the color scheme to Vivid, then click Apply.

-Now the colors for all of our charts will reflect this:
+Now the colors for all of our charts will be reflected.

-This tutorial showed you a small sampling of the power of IBM Data Refinery on IBM Cloud Pak for Data.
-The tutorial also explained how you can transform data using R code, at the command line, using various operations on the columns such as changing the data type, removing empty rows, or deleting the column altogether.
-Next, the tutorial explained that all the steps in our data flow are recorded, so you can remove steps, repeat them, or edit an individual step.
-The tutorial also showed how you can quickly profile the data to see histograms and statistics for each column.
-And finally, the tutorial explained how you can create more in-depth visualizations, and create a scatter plot mapping TotalCharges vs. MonthlyCharges, with the churn results highlighted in color.
+This tutorial showed you a small sampling of the power of Data Refinery on IBM Cloud Pak for Data.
+The tutorial also explained how you can transform data using R code at the command line, using various operations on the columns, such as changing the data type, removing empty rows, or deleting columns altogether.
+The tutorial also explained that all the steps in our data flow are recorded, so you can remove steps, repeat them, or edit an individual step.
+It showed how you can quickly profile data to see histograms and statistics for each column.
+And finally, it explained how you can create more in-depth visualizations and create a scatter-plot mapping total charges vs. monthly charges, with the churn results highlighted in color.

 This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.
-To continue the series and learn more about IBM Cloud Pak for Data, take a look at the next pattern, Data analysis, model building, and deploying with Watson Machine Learning with notebook.
+To continue the series and learn more about IBM Cloud Pak for Data, take a look at Find, prepare, and understand data with Watson Knowledge Catalog.